Ottawa Event Calendar

-Begin this tour with a broad cultural overview of Canada at the Canadian Museum of Civilization.
-The building itself is spectacular, with its curving forms and breath-taking interiors such as the Grand Hall.
+10:00 am: Begin this tour with a broad cultural overview of Canada at the Canadian Museum of History (formerly the Canadian Museum of Civilization), the most visited museum in the country.
+The building itself is spectacular, with its curving forms and breathtaking interiors such as in the Grand Hall.

-Tip: The museum also houses the Canadian Children’s Museum — one of the most fun places in the region — so there’s plenty to see and do before lunch.
+FUN TIP: The museum also houses the Canadian Children’s Museum — one of the most fun places in the region — so there’s plenty for your little ones to see and do!

-Take a break at the Café du Musée or the more casual Voyageurs Cafeteria—both offer amazing views of the Ottawa skyline.
+1:00 pm: Take a break and have lunch at the museum’s Bistro Boréal or the more casual Voyageurs Cafeteria.

-Catch the latest IMAX flick.
-Sit back in a reclining seat to get the full effect of the seven-storey high screen and curved dome.
+2:00 pm: Catch the latest IMAX flick.
+Sit back in a reclining seat to get the full effect of the seven-storey screen and curved dome.

-Send your evening at the National Arts Centre, and discover the true flavours of Canada with a global twist offered by the award-winning NAC Executive Chef Michael Blackie at Le Café, the NAC’s fabulous restaurant (reservations required).
+6:00 pm: Spend your evening at the National Arts Centre, and discover the true flavours of Canada with a global twist offered by Le Café, the NAC’s fabulous restaurant (reservations required).

 Youth/family-friendly option: Stop in for an Italian treat at The Grand Pizzeria, a great hotspot with authentic Neapolitain pizza.

-Theatre?
+8:00 pm: Theatre?
 Dance?
+Broadway?
 The symphony?
-The National Arts Centre is home to the NAC Orchestra (under the musical direction of Pinchas Zukerman) as well as English and French theatre presenting the best of stage artistry from across the country.
+The National Arts Centre is home to the NAC Orchestra (under the musical direction of Pinchas Zukerman) as well as English and French theatre presenting the best artistry from across the country.

-You can’t leave town without a tour through the National Gallery of Canada with its giant bronze spider, Maman, on the plaza entranceway.
-Permanent exhibits include major works from European, American and Canadian masters among many others.
-Guided tours or personal tours with audio guide are available.
+10:00 am: You can’t leave town without a tour through the largest visual arts museum in Canada, the National Gallery of Canada.
+Its giant bronze spider, Maman, greets you on the plaza entranceway providing a taste of what to expect inside.
+The Gallery boasts the world’s most comprehensive collection of Canadian (including Inuit) art, plus permanent exhibits include major works from European, American, and Canadian masters among many others.

-Spend the afternoon at the Mackenzie King Estate in Gatineau Park.
-Roam around the romantic gardens and picturesque ruins or take one of the many trails through the woods before stopping for tea at the Mackenzie King Tearoom.
-Travel time is approximately 20 minutes.
+3:00 pm: Spend the afternoon at the Mackenzie King Estate in Gatineau Park.
+Roam around the romantic gardens and picturesque ruins, or take one of the many trails through the woods before stopping for tea at the Mackenzie King Tearoom.
+Travel time is approx. 20 min.

-Youth/family-friendly option: Always popular with a younger crowd, stop in for supper at the Ottawa location of the Hard Rock Cafe.
-Great food and rock memorabilia make for a fun evening.
+Youth/family-friendly option: Always popular with a younger crowd, stop in for supper where the Lone Star Texas Grill first opened its doors.
+Great food and a playful rodeo atmosphere make for a fun evening.

-No need to wait for Halloween to enjoy a really good scare.
-Take a lantern-guided walking tour of the city’s ‘darker side’ with the Haunted Walks of Ottawa.
-Large groups are welcome with reservations.
+8:30 pm: No need to wait for Halloween to enjoy a really good scare.
+Take a lantern-guided walking tour of the city’s ‘dark side’ with the Haunted Walks of Ottawa.

-The ideal place to start the day is the Bytown Museum, with its wealth of photographs and artifacts about Ottawa’s early days, before it became the capital.
-As the museum is located at the entrance to Ontario’s first UNESCO World Heritage site, the Rideau Canal, you’ll view those first locks with fresh eyes once you learn about the monumental challenges of their creation.
+11:00 am: After the ceremony make your way to the Bytown Museum, with its wealth of photographs and artifacts about Ottawa’s early days before it became the capital.
+Located at the entrance to Ontario’s first UNESCO World Heritage site, the Rideau Canal, you’ll view those first locks with fresh eyes once you learn about the monumental challenges of their creation.

-Adventurous groups will love paddling a voyageur canoe to Aboriginal Experiences (groups only), a native village with live dance performances, guided tours, craft workshops, authentic meals, and more.
+Adventurous groups will love paddling a voyageur canoe to Aboriginal Experiences (groups only), the world’s only urban-based Aboriginal cultural attraction.
+Aboriginal Experiences, set in a native village, allows you to experience Aboriginal life by way of live dance performances, guided tours, craft workshops, authentic meals, and more.

-Paul’s Boat Line’s is the ideal sightseeing venue on the water.
-Choose to see Ottawa scenery via the Rideau Canal or the Ottawa River.
-You will see the natural beauty of the region that captured the imagination of the first European explorer Samuel de Champlain.
+4:00 pm: Paul’s Boat Lines is the ideal sightseeing venue on the water.
+Choose to travel along the Rideau Canal or the Ottawa River and see the natural beauty of the region that captured the imagination of the first European explorer Samuel de Champlain (400 years ago).
 Operating from May to October, evening cruises end on Labour Day.

-Patterned after the great steak houses of North America, is one of Ottawa's best choices for steak and seafood, Prime 360, or enjoy a little taste of New Orleans at Big Daddy’s Crab Shack on Elgin Street.
+5:30 pm: Patterned after the great steak houses of North America, Prime 360 – The Ultimate Steakhouse is one of Ottawa's best choices for steak and seafood.